Felistas/Symfony-API-Platform-/README.md

 $ docker-compose pull
 $ docker-compose up -d
 ```
 The `docker-compose pull` downloads the all images specified in the `docker-compose.yml` file.
-In order to start the containers, we run `docker-compose up -d`.
+In order to start the containers, run `docker-compose up -d`.
 The `-d` flag runs the containers in detach mode meaning they run in the background.
-In order to view the container logs, you can run this command  `docker-compose logs -f` on a separate terminal.
+In order to view the container logs, you can run this command  `docker-compose logs -f` in a separate terminal.
 In your browser, paste the following url `http://localhost` in order to view the application.
 You should expect to view the following screens:

 ##### Api Platform Homepage